 Viewpoints along the road

-There are four panoramic view- and rest areas with facilities in bold architectural forms along the Atlantic Road.
+There are several panoramic view- and rest areas with facilities in bold architectural forms along the Atlantic Road.
 Here you can experience both nature and architecture in great interaction.
 Some of the viewing platforms are also popular with anglers.

 National Tourist Route maps